The Complete Hypothyroidism User Guide for Patients (2018 Edition)

 I want to hear about your experience in finding out how to improve your health, the pitfalls you've gone through and what it took to finally start feeling better.

-If you haven't reach that point yet please share your experience and tell us why you think that is!
+If you haven't reached that point yet please share your experience and tell us why you think that is!

 You'd be surprised that so many patients find comfort in the comment section in knowing that other patients may be dealing with the same problems that they are.